 83.3 Discipline of Attorneys (formerly L.R.
-83.4) (amended January 1, 2021)
+83.4) (amended January 1, 2025)

-- (a) The Chief Judge shall have charge of all matters relating to discipline of members of the bar of this Court. - (b) Grounds for Discipline or Other Relief: Any person admitted to practice in this Court may be censured, suspended, disbarred or otherwise disciplined for cause shown pursuant to subsections (1) through (8) of this section, after judicial review of the papers submitted, oral argument and/or an evidentiary hearing in the Court's discretion.
-The Chief Judge may appoint one or more judges to investigate, review, hear and to report findings and a recommendation as to any disciplinary matter, including any grievances or complaints lodged from any source and any application made by an attorney for relief from discipline.
+- (a) The Chief Judge shall have charge of all matters relating to discipline of members of the Northern District of New York. - (b) Grounds for Discipline or Sanction: Any member of the bar of the Northern District of New York may be censured, suspended, disbarred or otherwise disciplined for cause shown pursuant to subsections (1) through (7) of this section, after judicial review of the papers submitted, oral argument, and/or an evidentiary hearing in the Court's discretion.
+The Chief Judge may appoint one or more judges to investigate, review, hear and report findings and a recommendation as to any disciplinary matter, including any grievances or complaints lodged from any source and any notice or application made by an attorney relating to discipline.
 Complaints or grievances, and any related documents, shall be treated as confidential.
-Discipline shall be imposed only upon order of the Court, and the Court, in its discretion, shall determine whether the order will be made available to the public, or published, or circulated. - (1) Felony Conviction: Any member of the bar of this Court who is convicted of a felony in any State, Territory, other District, Commonwealth, or Possession shall be suspended from practice before this Court, upon presentation of a copy of the judgment of conviction, and unless an order to vacate the order of suspension has been granted, shall cease to be a member of the bar of this Court.
-The attorney who is convicted of a felony is required to submit a copy of the judgment of conviction to the Clerk of Court within fourteen (14) days from the date the judgment is issued.
-In all proceedings, a judgment of conviction shall constitute conclusive proof of the attorney's guilt of the conduct for which the attorney was convicted.
+Discipline shall be imposed only upon order of the Court, and the Court, in its discretion, shall determine whether the order will be made available to the public, or published, or circulated.

+York who is convicted of a felony in the court of any federal district, state, county, commonwealth, territory, possession, recognized tribe, or any legal subdivision thereof, shall be suspended from practice before this Court, upon the Court's receipt of a copy of the judgment of conviction, and unless an order to vacate the order of suspension has been granted, shall cease to be a member of the bar of the Northern District of New York The attorney who is convicted of a felony is required to submit a copy of the judgment of conviction to the Clerk of Court within fourteen (14) days from the date the judgment is issued.
+In all proceedings, a judgment of conviction shall constitute clear and convincing evidence of the attorney's guilt of the conduct for which the attorney was convicted.

 After the Court receives notice of the felony conviction, by the member or otherwise, the Chief Judge will issue an order suspending that attorney from practice before this Court.
 The suspension order shall be mailed to the last known business address of the attorney by certified mail with notice that he/she has been suspended in accord with L.R.
 83.3.
-The attorney may file an application to vacate the suspension order within twenty (20) days from the date of the order pursuant to subsection (h) below.
-If no application to vacate the suspension order is made within twenty (20) days from the date of the order, the Chief Judge will issue an order of disbarment and direct that the attorney's name be struck from the roll of Members of the bar of this Court.
+The attorney may file an application to vacate the suspension order within twenty (20) days from the date of the order pursuant to subsection (g) below.
+If no application to vacate the suspension order is made within twenty (20) days from the date of the order, the Chief Judge will issue an order of disbarment and direct that the attorney's name be struck from the roll of members of the bar of the Northern District of New York.
 A copy of the disbarment order shall be mailed to the last known business address of the attorney by certified mail.
-Any future request by the attorney to be admitted to this Court will require the member to file an application for reinstatement pursuant to subsection (i) below.
-In the event the judgment of conviction is vacated on appeal, the attorney may seek reinstatement of admission to this Court pursuant to subsection (i) below.
+Any future request by the attorney to be admitted to this Court will require the attorney to file an application for reinstatement pursuant to subsection (h) below.
+In the event the judgment of conviction is vacated on appeal, the attorney may seek reinstatement of admission to this Court pursuant to subsection (h) below.